iterative/dvc.org/content/docs/command-reference/plots/index.md

 ### Custom templates

-Plot template files are just
+Plot template files are
 [Vega specification](https://vega.github.io/vega/docs/specification/) files that use predefined DVC anchors as placeholders for DVC to inject the plot values.
 You can create a custom template from scratch, or modify an existing one from `.dvc/plots/`.

-> Note that custom templates can be added to the template directory safely.
+💡 Note that custom templates can be safely added to the template directory.

 All metric files given to `dvc plots show` and `dvc plots diff` as input are combined together into a single data array for injection into a template file.